Why That Robot? A Qualitative Analysis of Justification Strategies for Robot Color Selection Across Occupational Contexts: Methods

 Participants were recruited from the United States through Prolific, with quota sampling targeting balanced distributions by gender and race.
 In both studies, participants selected one of six robots varying in skin tone (Light, Medium, Brown, Dark) and non-skin-tone colors (Silver, Teal) within their assigned human-likeness level, across four professional task scenarios: construction site, hospital, home tutoring, and sports field.
-After each selection, participants provided an open-ended explanation for their choice.
-The present analysis examines these 4,146 open-ended responses.
+After each selection, participants provided an open-ended explanation for their choices ($N_{participants} = 1,038,N_{repsonses}=4,146$).